 Continued study of clinical pulmonary medicine, using local physicians to present respiratory-related disease processes.
 This course uses a combination of lecture and case presentation to provide a pathophysiologic basis for respiratory care.
-It is highly recommended that a student, upon entering this class,

-- (1) be a Licensed Respiratory Care Practitioner in the State of California or - (2) be concurrently enrolled in Crafton Hills College's Registered Respiratory Therapist Program.
+It is highly recommended that a student, upon entering this class, (1) be a Licensed Respiratory Care Practitioner in the State of California or (2) be concurrently enrolled in Crafton Hills College's Registered Respiratory Therapist Program.
+This course may be taken four times.